Please click on the link below to complete and submit the online application form. For veterans,we will need a copy of your DD 214 at the interview

 The Veterinary Recommendation is a physical exam.
 It does not require xrays or blood work other than the heartworm test unless the veterinarian feels there is a problem.

 Please DOWNLOAD the Veterinary Recommendation below.
 Schedule a physical exam for your dog and give the Veterinary Recommendation to your veterinarian to complete.
-Please bring this with you to the Group Evaluation or the Interview.
+We will be asking you to submit this signed document online.
 If you have questions or concerns, please contact us.

-The 2nd Tuesday of each month, from 2-3pm we offer a group evaluation for applicants and their dogs.
-This takes place at our location in Rancho Cordova.
-You and your dog are required to attend this before we schedule the interview.
+The 2nd Wednesday of each month, from 2-4pm we offer a group evaluation for applicants and their dogs.
+This takes place at Pet Food Express, Roseville (1009 Galleria Blvd behind Whole Foods).
+You and your dog are required to attend this before you are accepted into the program.

 The group evaluation lets our training staff see how your dog works around other dogs and in a new situation.
 And we get to know you a little better and answer any training questions you might have.